 In order to be able to schedule a move-in time, all applicants must complete the following:

 - Sign the lease within 48 hours of receipt

-- Pay the security deposit within 24 hours of lease signing
+- Pay the security deposit in full or set up an account with Rhino for monthly payments within 24 hours of lease signing

 - Have all utilities put in their name and email confirmation to Leasing Coordinator

 - Take out a Renters Insurance policy and email confirmation to Leasing Coordinator

 Once these items have been completed, the Leasing Coordinator will contact the Tenant to schedule the move-in time.